-From the data shown in (table, 1), it is apparent that the average concentrations of Pb were 2.68, 2.04, 2.78, 1.85, 1.94 and 2.26 ppm in raw cow's, buffalo's, sheep's, goat's milk, UHT milk, and kariesh cheese, respectively, there was no observed significant difference between samples.
+From the data shown in a table (1), it is apparent that the average concentrations of Pb were 2.68, 2.04, 2.78, 1.85, 1.94 and 2.26ppm in raw cows', buffalos', sheep's, goats' milk, UHT milk, and kariesh cheese respectively, where no observed significant difference between the samples.

-While Cd failed to be detected in all samples except raw goat's milk, and kariesh cheese without observed significant difference between samples which were (0.02 ± 0.005) , (0.02 ± 0.016) respectively.
-Concerning Cu residues, the highest mean values of Cu in our work was found in Kariesh cheese samples $(0.81\pm0.09 \text{ ppm})$, while the lowest value was found in raw cow's milk samples $(0.009\pm0.008 \text{ ppm})$.

-There was no significant difference between UHT, kariesh cheese, goat milk means values for Cu at p < 0.05.
-While the mean value of Cu in UHT milk was significantly higher than those of sheep's and buffalo's milk.
-In addition, the mean value of sheep's milk was significantly higher than that in cow milk.
+While.
+Cd failed to be detected in all samples goats' and except raw milk, kariesh cheesewithout observed significant difference between the samples.
+Concerning Cu residues, the highest mean value of Cu in our work was found in Kariesh cheese samples (0.81±0.09 ppm), while the lowest value was found in raw cows' milk samples(0.009±0.008 ppm).
+There was no significant difference between UHT, kariesh cheese, goats' milk mean values for Cu at p < 0.05.
+While the mean value of Cu in UHT milk was significantly higher than those of sheep's and buffalos' milk.
+Besides, the mean value of sheep's milk was significantly higher than that in cows' milk.

-On the other hand, the levels of Pb in the examined milk and cheese samples were very high and exceeded the permissible level of 0.1 mg/kg established by Egyptian Standard, (2012) table (2).
+On the other hand, the levels of Pb in the examined milk and cheese samples were very high and exceeded the permissible level of 0.1 mg/kg established by Egyptian Standard, (2012) (table 2).

-Table (2) showed that, only 5% of raw goat's milk samples recorded Cd content higher than the PL (0.05ppm) according to Egyptian Standard, (2012).
-The permissible limit of Cu was 0.4 ppm according to Anonymous, (1998), where 65% buffalo's milk, 75% sheep's milk, 65% goat's milk, 75% of UHT milk, and 80% kariesh cheese exceeded the permissible limit, while no samples of cow's milk exceed the permissible limit.
+Table (2) showed that only 5% of raw goats' milk samples recorded Cd content higher than the PL (0.05ppm) according to the Egyptian Standard, (2012).
+On the other hand, the Cu residues were higher than the permissible limit (PL) of Copper according to Anonymous (1998), where 65%,75%, 65%, 75%, and 80%, of buffalos' milk, sheep's milk, goats' milk, UHT milk, and kariesh cheese respectively exceeded the PL(Table 2), while no samples of cows' milk exceeded the permissible limit.

-The accepted daily intake (ADI) of Pb, Cd, and Cu in all examined samples and their calculated daily intake resulted from consumption of 200 ml of raw milk and UHT milk or 45 g kariesh cheese per day were illustrated in table (3).
-Where the highest calculated daily intake for Pb was 0.556 mg/day/person from consumption of raw sheep's milk, while the least estimated value for it recorded 0.102 mg/day/person from consumption of kariesh cheese which represent about 111.2%, 20.4% of ADI recommended by Codex Alimentarius Commission, (2014) respectively.

-Table (3) showed that the average concentration of Cd in the examined raw goat's milk, and kariesh cheese samples was 0.02, 0.02ppm for each type respectively that gave daily intake of about 0.004, 0.0009 mg /day/person from consumption of 200 ml of raw goat's milk, and 45 gm of kariesh cheese that contributed about 5.71%, 1.29% of ADI recommended by Codex Alimentarius Commission, (2014).
-Concerning daily intake of Cu, it could be concluded that the average daily intake of Cu from consumption of different examined samples were relatively low as was shown in table (3) and represents a low percentage of ADI recommended by FDA, (2013).
-Also, our results showed that milk and dairy products cannot contribute a great amount of the supply of Cu in the human diet.
+The accepted daily intake (ADI) of Pb, Cd, and Cu in all examined samples and their calculated daily intake resulted from the consumption of 200 ml of raw milk and UHT milk or 45 g kariesh cheese per day were illustrated in a table (3).
+Where the highest calculated daily intake for Pb was 0.556mg/day/person from the consumption of raw sheep's milk, while the least estimated value for it recorded 0.102mg/day/person from the consumption of kariesh cheese which represent about 111.2%, 20.4% of ADI recommended by the Codex Alimentarius Commission, (2014) respectively.
+Also, table (3) showed that the average concentration of Cd in the examined raw goats' milk, and kariesh cheese samples were 0.02, 0.02ppm for each type respectively that gave a daily intake of about 0.004, 0.0009 mg /day/person from the consumption of 200 ml of raw goats' milk, and 45 gm of kariesh cheese that contributed about 5.71%, 1.29% of ADI recommended by Codex Alimentarius Commission, (2014).
+Concerning the daily intake of Cu, it could be concluded that the average daily intakes of Cu from the consumption of different examined samples were relatively low as was shown in (table 3) and represents low percentage a recommended by the FDA, (2013).
+Also, our results showed that milk and dairy products cannot contribute to a great amount of the supply of Cu in the human diet.